gobitfly/eth2-knowledge-base/glossary.md

 **Roles**:

+	* Assign validators their duties
+	* Finalize checkpoints
+	* Perform a protocol level random number generation (RNG)
+	* Progress the beacon chain
+	* Vote on the head of the chain for the fork choice
-  * Creating committees
+	* Finalize checkpoints

-  * Creation of randomness
+	* Link and vote in transitions/data of shard chains

-  * Manages rewards, penalties and validators

-  * Responsible for timing (Slots & Epochs)

 ## Slots (32 slots = 1 Epoch)
 A time period of **12 seconds** in which a randomly chosen validator has time to propose a block.
 Each slot may or may not have a block in it.
-Slots play an important role since validators are assigned to slots and each of these then represent one or more committee per Epoch.
+The total number of validators is split up in committees and one or more individual committees are responsible to attest to each slot.
 One validator from the committee will be chosen to propose a block, while the other 127 are attesting.
 After each Epoch, the validators are mixed and merged to new committees (minimum of 128 validators per committee).

 <img width="717" alt="validator" src="https://user-images.githubusercontent.com/26490734/73458538-bd09eb80-4375-11ea-83a1-27b5fb1394a1.png">